Economic Data Scheduled For Tuesday - Benzinga

-- Data on consumer credit for April will be released at 3:00 p.m.
+- The Federal Open Market Committee will begin its two-day policy meeting today.

+- The NFIB small business optimism index for May is scheduled for release at 6:00 a.m.
 ET.
-Consumer credit is likely to rise $31.7 billion in April versus a $52.4 billion increase in the prior month.
+The optimism index is expected to decline slightly to 93 in May from 93.2 in April.

+- The Producer Price Index for May will be released at 8:30 a.m.
+ET.
+Producer prices are likely to increase 0.8% on the month in May after moderating to a 0.5% increase in the previous month.

 Check out our premarket coverage here